kazuibasou/hyper-dk-series/README.md

 ## Requirements
 Require gcc version 4.2.1 or later.

-We have confirmed that our code works in the following environments.
+We have confirmed that our code works in the following environment.

 - macOS 14.4